pymc-devs/pymc/sphinxdoc/source/references.rst

 ..
 [Levine:2005] Richard A. Levine, Zhaoxia Yu, William G. Hanley, and John J.Nitao.
    Implementing componentwise hastings algorithms.
    *Computational statistics & data analysis*, 48:0, 363-389, 2005.

 ..
+[Raftery:1995] A.E.
+Raftery and S.M.
+Lewis. *The number of iterations,
+   convergence diagnostics and generic metropolis algorithms*.
+In D.J.
+   Spiegelhalter W.R.
+Gilks and S. Richardson, editors, Practical Markov Chain Monte Carlo.
+Chapman and Hall, London, U.K., 1995.

+..
 [Schwarz:1978] Gideon Schwarz.
 Estimating the dimension of a model. *The Annals of Statistics*, 60(2):0, 461-464, 1978.